 - 6.1.
 The President of the Ground Jury or their delegate, Athlete/owner are to enter all details and sign the current competition license for 1st, 2nd and 3rd places, prior to prize money being awarded.
-All unsigned and non-validated points will remain on the horse's performance cards and will be recorded as rider Athlete declared points.
+All unsigned and non-validated points will remain on the horse's performance cards and will be recorded as Athlete declared points.
+These points will be added to the database at annual renewal time by the relevant state body.
 Valid Competition licenses are the responsibility of owners and/or Athletes to be true and correct. - 6.2 Where an Athlete is unable to produce a current Competition license he/she has 10 days to produce the Competition license complete with all endorsements required in 6.1 to the Organising Committee to receive his/her prize money.
 "Current" means financial at the time of the Event. - 6.3.
 After 10 days the prize money may be forfeited to the OC. - 6.4 Where a prize is not awarded due to 6.1 and the Athlete is found to be ineligible for the Competition, the EA will correct the allocation prize money.
 This Athlete will be reported to the EA.